lost-ferry/ferry-db/README.md

 # Use Case#6: Namespaced State Machine
-The developer can define a series states and transition rules.
+The developer can define a state machine as a series of states and transition rules.

 ```
 # Create a state